 A square buzzing with life and definitely the meeting point of this metropolis can be reached by underground, Piccadilly line.

-Home to the Queen and Prince Philip, this is an extremely popular tourist attraction.
+Home to the Queen, this is an extremely popular tourist attraction.
 Take the Piccadilly Line to Green Park and enjoy the short walk through the park to see the palace.
 Underground station: Green Park.

 The National Gallery on Trafalgar Square